LudovicLeGuen/Abyss-Dive-Club/README.md

 #### Structure

-The website will consist of 3 pages.
+The website will consist of 4 pages.

    1. **A Home page** with the most important information which is the proposed activity description with time and duration.
    2. **An About page** with a team leader board, an ethos section, a location, and a vido to show how fun and exciting it can be.
    3. **A sign up Page** to contact the administrators.
+   4. **A Thank you pagee* to thank the user for registering.

 #### Skeleton